UltraRangers/mysql-client/README.md

 ### What is this repository for? ###

 * Intended to be used for Bitbucket Pipelines as a step for executing db tasks that are normally not allowed in environments, such as CREATE DATABASE or other setups or initialization.
-* NOTE: this is not a server.
+* NOTE: **this is not a server**.
 This is a client instance used to run commands to a server.
 Update the environment variables in your bitbucket-pipelines to use your MYSQL server instance credentials.

 #### In `bitbucket-pipelines.yml` file:
 ```